cylondata/twister2/docs/docs/examples/tset/tset_caching.md

 ## About this example

-There are instances where we need to merge two datasets(TSets) do a single computation.
-In TSets, even you define your TSet operations in a top down approach, twister2 doesn't execute them unless you call a terminal command.
-A terminal command can be a sink() or a  forEach() where you actually consume the output or it even can be a cache() or a persist() where you don't consume the output instead hold the output in memory or disk.
+There are instances where we need to merge two datasets(TSets) to do a single computation.
+In TSets, although you define your TSet operations in a top down approach, twister2 doesn't execute them straight away unless you call a terminal command.
+A terminal command can be a sink() or a  forEach() where you actually consume the output or it can even be a cache() or a persist() where you don't consume the output, instead hold the output in memory or disk.
 This example shows how cache() command can be useful when adding a dataset as an input of computation of another dataset.

 ## TSet Cache Operation

 When you call cache() on a TSet, twister2 executes everything in the chain, upto that point and holds the resulting datset in memory.
+Cached TSets can be added as inputs for subsequent computations.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java-->